INSPIRING THE NEXT GENERATION

 During Festival

-The Tucson Jazz Festival Education Program provides opportunities for students of all ages, especially in local underserved communities.
-During the festival we provide master classes and workshops, bringing professional artists into schools to share their experiences and talents.
+The Tucson Jazz Festival Education Program creates opportunities for students of all ages, especially in local underserved communities.
+During the festival we provide performances, master classes, and workshops, bringing professional artists into schools to share their experiences and talents.
 Our goal with these programs is to inspire students, not only musically, but also creatively through any and all facets of life and learning that may follow a presentation.

-We host student performances either through a matinee performance at a venue, such as at the Fox Theatre, or through in-school performances.
-And whenever we have the ability to do so, we offer free concert tickets to students who may be studying the artform/instrument of the artist being presented.
+We also present student concerts either through matinee performances at local venues or through in-school performances.
+Whenever we have the ability to do so, we offer free concert tickets to students who may be studying the artform or simply interested in attending live concerts.

 “The impact of having that access to artists of that caliber to come through and be able to have some facetime with students is just tremendously amazing.”